Do you spend vacations visiting wineries? Weekends buying wine for your growing collection? Then pursue your goal of becoming a sommelier!

 - The economic impact of the wine production business on their various regions.

-Additionally, you should take trips to these regions.
+Additionally, it would help if you took trips to these regions.
 Many winemakers provide guided tours and allow interactions with their staff.
 At the very least, take a trip to a local bookstore to learn as much as you can about the top wine regions in the world.

 Acquire General Wine Knowledge

-Besides your work experience and wine certification, you need a few more skills.
-These can be addressed by earning your Advanced Sommelier certification, but much of this information can be learned at home.
-Beyond wine tasting, here is some other useful knowledge you will need to be considered a wine expert:
+Besides your work experience and wine certification, you need more skills.
+You can address these by earning your Advanced Sommelier certification, but you can learn much of this information at home.
+Beyond wine tasting, here is some other helpful knowledge you will need to be considered a wine expert:

 - How to pair wine with precition